-The subrecipient and its contractors must not seek any compensation for the approved program or project from the Oil Spill Liability Trust Fund.
-The subrecipient must not use Gulf Consortium funds to fund activities for which any claim for compensation was filed and paid out by the Oil Spill Liability Trust Fund after July 6, 2012.
+The Subrecipient and its contractors must not seek any compensation for the approved program or project from the Oil Spill Liability Trust Fund.
+The Subrecipient must not use Consortium funds to fund activities for which any claim for compensation was filed and paid out by the Oil Spill Liability Trust Fund after July 6, 2012.

-APPENDIX

-STANDARD TERMS AND CONDITIONS
+SUBCONSULTANT POLICY APPENDIX - STANDARD TERMS AND CONDITIONS

-The Financial Assistance Standard Terms and Conditions from RESTORE Council are provided and will govern grants awarded from the Consortium; in addition, Special Terms and Conditions may apply.
+The following Financial Assistance Standard Terms and Conditions developed by the RESTORE Council will govern grants Awarded by the Consortium.
+In addition to these Standard Terms and Conditions, Special Terms and Conditions may apply to each grant as well.